ralterman/build-a-playlist/README.md

 ## How It Works
 * Prediction function takes in artist ID, list of playlists in that artist's top genre, and the desired # of recommendations
 * Returns sorted list of recommended playlists based on actual or estimated weights
-* Separate functions are used to grab the songs from those playlists, keep a random number from each of them, and put them into a newly     created Spotify playlist for the user
+* Separate functions are used to grab the songs from those playlists, keep a random number of songs from each of them, and put them into a   newly created Spotify playlist for the user

 ---
 ## [Demo](https://drive.google.com/file/d/11WMAuTqxGd26vTufGzA0QuFdOQsGF4Gu/view?usp=sharing)
-Created frontend site for local usage with [Streamlit](https://docs.streamlit.io/) — an open-source Python library used to create custom web-apps for machine learning.
+Created frontend site for local usage with [Streamlit](https://docs.streamlit.io/) — an open-source Python library used to create custom web-apps for machine learning (see Demo link).